-• Figure 5 displays the Personal Computer User (PCU) profile for the 6,285 respondents in the State of New Hampshire during the 2001-02.
+- Figure 3 displays the Personal Computer User (PCU) ranking for the 5,889 respondents throughout the State of New Hampshire.
 The PCU profile addresses an individual's comfort and proficiency level with using computers (e.g., troubleshooting simple hardware problems, using multimedia applications).
-During the 2001-02 school year, the predominate intensity level for the 6,285 respondents in the State of New Hampshire was in the "Not True of Me Now" range (Intensity Level 2) regarding their ability to either use basic software applications, troubleshoot routine computer problems, or use computers routinely in the workplace.
+During the 2002-2003 school year, the predominate intensity level ranking for the 5,889 respondents from the State of New Hampshire was in the "Not True of Me Now" range (Intensity Level 1) regarding their ability to either use basic software applications, troubleshoot routine computer problems, or use computers routinely in the workplace. - A PCU Intensity Level 1 indicates that the participant demonstrates little skill level with using computers for personal use.
+Participants at Intensity Level 1 may have a general awareness of various technology-related tools such as word processors, spreadsheets, or the internet, but generally are not using them.